fakeneuron/CalenBooker/README.md

        - `AppointmentScheduler.js`: Scheduling screen with appointment URL generation (`/appointment-scheduler`), profile check, and auto-populate sample data.
 Includes a "Service Type" dropdown with preset options ("Haircut," "Consultation," "Shave") and an "Other" option with manual text entry (using `FormField`); saves `service_type` to the `appointments` table.
 Added a "Status" dropdown ("Confirmed," "Pending," "Cancelled") with "Confirmed" as default, saving to `status` column.
        - `AppointmentConfirmation.js`: Client-facing appointment confirmation page (`/appointment-confirmation/:id`) with appointment/business details (including `service_type` and `time_zone` displayed with the appointment time) and calendar integration (`.ics`, Google Calendar, Outlook) using centered branded logos.
      - `frontend/src/components/`:
-       - `Navbar.js`: Navigation bar for protected routes with a Kawaii-styled user icon dropdown (hover/click) for "Business Profile" and "Logout," and a top-level "Schedule Appointment" link; redirects to `/` on logout.
+       - `Navbar.js`: Navigation bar for authenticated (logged-in) users only, displayed via `App.js` conditional rendering (`{session && <Navbar />}`).
+Features a Kawaii-styled user icon dropdown (hover/click) with "Business Profile" and "Logout" options, and top-level links: "Home" (to `/dashboard`) and "Schedule Appointment" (to `/appointment-scheduler`).
+The "Home" link ensures logged-in users can easily return to the dashboard.
+Redirects to `/` on logout.
+Public pages (`/`, `/signup`, `/login`) rely on individual page links (e.g., signup/login buttons) for navigation, with no navbar displayed for unauthenticated users, preserving a clean landing page focus.
        - `AppointmentsTable.js`: Reusable table displaying user’s appointments with sortable columns (date/time ascending).
 Includes "Service Type" and "Status" columns with `status` shown in colors (green for "Confirmed," yellow for "Pending," red for "Cancelled").
        - `FormField.js`: Reusable form field component for text inputs and dropdowns, used in `BusinessProfile.js` and `AppointmentScheduler.js` to simplify form markup and reduce file size.
        - `Footer.js`: Kawaii-styled footer displayed across all pages with links to Terms of Service, Privacy Policy, Support, and About sections.